FabienLacorre/GithubExplorer/README.md

-Technical test for the company Traefik
+Technical test for the company Traefik.

+Create an simple app who can get datas from github api.

+Bonus:

+- Theme swap.
+- Language swap.

 ## RUN PROJECT